openharmony/testfwk_xdevice/README.md

   pip install requests
   python build_report_template.py
   ```
-  **`For the environment without Internet connection, you can obtain the complete report template from the following link, and then manually copy it to the xdevice source code path xdevice/_core/resource/template`**
+  Way 2: For the environment without Internet connection, you can obtain the complete report template from the following link, and then manually copy it to the xdevice source code path xdevice/_core/resource/template
   ```text
   download link: TODO
   ```